Have a question not featured here? Please give us the opportunity to answer it for you!

 Question: This is my first massage.
 What should I expect?

 If you have not downloaded and completed the health form to bring with you, plan to arrive at least 15 minutes early.
 While some of the questions may seem irrelevant to you, please complete the health form with as may details as possible so that we may better serve you.
-Once your therapist has reviewed the information you have provided she may ask further questions or ask you to walk around the room or make certain movements to evaluate your range of motion, etc. if you are looking for specific work for injuries or other conditions.
+Once your therapist has reviewed the information you have provided she may ask further questions or ask you to walk around the room or make certain movements to evaluate your range of motion, etc.; especially if you are looking for specific work for injuries or other conditions.

 Your therapist will talk to you about your expectations of the massage session.
 Please feel free to ask any questions during this interview (or as you think of them!).